Certified Legal Interns

 - Whether you would like the Deans’ Office to send the letter directly or whether you wish to pick up the letter from the Deans’ Office

 Please note that a letter of good standing cannot be issued to a student who is on academic probation or otherwise not in good standing with the Law School or University.
+Being designated as academically at risk will not, by itself, cause a student not to be in good standing.

 For students applying to transfer, please note that the Law School does not rank its students.
 As a point of information, each letter of good standing contains an explanation of the Law School’s policy on class rank.